Rickymare/lampstamp/README.md

-# Lamp Stamp

-### A journey into the land of LAMP
+# Lamp Stamp: A journey into the land of Linux

-This repository will serve as a holding space for everything related to this project.

-We will create two servers.
-A Wordpress data base and MySQL.
-These servers will be hosted on Amazon Web Services.
+### Objectives

+1. Create a database server running MySQL
+1. Provision a web server running the Wordpress application
+1. Create an Amazon S3 bucket for use with [WP Offload S3](https://wordpress.org/plugins/amazon-s3-and-cloudfront/)